*This Russian Tea Mix post was brought to you in partnership with Walgreens & Mom Spark Media. Thoughts are my own.*

 I knew putting the mix together was going to be the extra easy part.
 It is literally just measuring out a few ingredients and stirring them together.
 This is a great recipe for kids to help or do entirely themselves.
+Homemade gifts that kids can make like this friendship tea or these chocolate dipped candy canes always makes gift giving more fun for them!

 - 2 cups orange-flavored drink mix (Tang)